NairVish/the-destroyers-destiny/readme.txt

     * sidequest.py - handles the sidequest mechanic
     * start_here.py - the game launch module
     * start_state.py - handles the start sequence for the game
-    * tabulate.py (from PyPI) - "pretty-prints" tabular data [credit for this module goes to the module's creator]
+    * tabulate.py (THIRD-PARTY MODULE) - "pretty-prints" tabular data [credit for this module goes to the module's creator]
     * terminal.py - handles the terminal sequence
+    * center_square.py [NEW] - handles the minigames/activities associated with Center Square
+    * date.py [NEW] - handles the date mechanic
+    * weather.py [NEW] - handles the weather mechanic
+    * colorama (THIRD-PARTY MODULE) [NEW] - provides colored terminal text

 Other data files:
     * caves_hideaways.txt - holds names for dungeons for the sidequest mechanic